Resident Website Information – Crystal Palace Park 2025

 We have arranged our build and breakdown periods to cause minimum disruption to the regular users of the park.
 We will protect trees from damage throughout our use of the park and put down ground protection for heavy traffic flow areas.

-Build will begin on Tuesday 17th June 2025, and we will be clear of the site by Friday 11th July 2025, approximately.
+Build will begin on Thursday 19th June 2025, and we will be clear of the site by Thursday 10th July 2025.

 + HOW LOUD WILL THE MUSIC BE AND WHEN WILL THE LAST ARTIST FINISH ON STAGE?